thismarvin/pystocks/README.md

 ## Disclaimer

 This is not investment advice.
 Please do your own research and testing before even considering actually using this as a legitimate trading tool.
 I created this project as a means to become more familiar with the stock market and Python.
-In other words, I do not know what I am doing, and quite frankly I would not but too much faith into my code or the simple example strategy included.
+In other words, I do not know what I am doing, and quite frankly I would not put too much faith into my code or the simple example strategy included.

 ## Features